getumbrel/umbrel/README.md

 ### Step 1

-Ensure you have the [latest docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed, python3, and docker-compose (installed from python3 pip).
+Ensure you have the [latest docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) installed, python3 (for docker-compose), and docker-compose (installed from python3 pip).

 Ensure that you have the latest tor (currently working with 0.3.5.8), and you are using system default paths.

+For the install script, you should also have git installed.

+For the configuration script you should also have wget.

+These scripts all are able to run as non-interactive sessions.

 ### Step 2